BastiCambeo/Python-Webscraping-Framework/readme.md

 **[Documentation](https://github.com/BastiCambeo/idpscrapper/blob/django-port/Dokumentation.pdf?raw=true)**

-This is a Web-Scraper that I wrote in my interdisciplinary project of my computer science studies.
+This is a Web-Scraper that I wrote in the interdisciplinary project of my computer science studies.

 Anyone is welcome to use this code and/or repurpose it for their own use.
 All I ask is that you give me credit somewhere :)